Business case and project templates

 Carbon literacy training

-Approved at Corporate Management Committee in March 2023, the Council is currently rolling out carbon literacy training to members and senior officers.
+Approved at Corporate Management Committee in April 2023, the Council is currently rolling out carbon literacy training to members and senior officers.
 Carbon literacy training provides an understanding of the causes and impacts of everyday carbon emissions offering a starting point to enact real change.
 Training for members took place from June to July 2023, and senior officers in November 2023.
 Officers are exploring approaches to deliver training to any newly elected members and a wider cohort of Council officers in the 2024/25 financial year.
+The report taken to the Corporate Management Committee on 20 April 2024 is available from page 12-17 of the Public Reports Pack.

 Runnymede talks